A Simulation Study of Ultra-Relativistic Jets -- I. A New Code for Relativistic Hydrodynamics: Code Description

 \subsection{Basic Equations}

 The conservation equations that govern the special RHDs in the laboratory frame can be written as a hyperbolic system of equations

 where the conserved quantities, $D$, \mbox{\boldmath$M$}, and $E$, are the mass, momentum, and total energy densities, respectively \citep[e.g][]{landau1959}.
-The conserved quantities are related to the primitive variables, the rest mass density, $\rho$, the fluid three-velocity, \mbox{\boldmath$v$}, and the isotropic gas pressure, $p$, as follows:
+The conserved quantities are related to the primitive variables, the rest-mass density, $\rho$, the fluid three-velocity, \mbox{\boldmath$v$}, and the isotropic gas pressure, $p$, as follows:

 where $\Gamma=1/\sqrt{1-v^{2}}$ with $v=|\mbox{\boldmath$v$}|$ is the Lorentz factor, and $h=(e+p)/\rho$ is the specific enthalpy.
 Here, $e$ is the sum of the internal and rest-mass energy densities.
 The velocity is normalized by the speed of light (i.e., $c\equiv1$).